babasaraki/iandow.github.io/_posts/2016-10-2-Junit-Examples-for-Kafka.md

 ---
 layout: post
-title: How to Tune Kafka for Optimizing Throughput and Performance
+title: How to Use JUnit to Optimize Throughput in Kafka Streams
 tags: [Kafka, Performance, JUnit, R]
 ---